nyoko/xgboost/R-package/demo/README.md

 Notes
 ====
 * Contribution of examples, benchmarks is more than welcomed!
-* If you like to share how you use xgboost to solve your problem, send a pull request:)
+* If you like to share how you use xgboost to solve your problem, send a pull request :)